gvwilson/thirdbit/fiction/iffy/index.md

 was the most natural thing in the world.

 "Show-off," Uncle Jack grumbled.
-"Treatin' that thing like it's some kind o' pet rat."
+"Treatin' that thing like it's some kind o' pet raccoon."

 "She actually trained its core on a guard dog she once had," Wales said drily.